Comcast : Netflix growth plan tops Wall St watchlist as lockdown love fades | MarketScreener

 The streaming pioneer has also been losing market share to new services such as Disney+, Apple's Apple TV+, WarnerMedia's HBO Max and Comcast's Peacock.
 To be sure, the industry's overall subscriber growth has also slowed as the U.S. market saturates.

-Graphic: Netflix demand drops as competition peaks:
+Netflix demand drops as competition peaks

 THE CONTEXT